NOAH Scholars Program Overview

-The New Opportunities at Hofstra Program (NOAH) has provided highly motivated and diverse students with access to higher education at one of the country’s finest postsecondary institutions for nearly half a century.
-Initiated in 1964, NOAH served as the model for the Arthur O. Eve Higher Education Opportunity Program (HEOP), an initiative supported by the New York State Education Department that provides academic, financial and social support resources for students from lower-socioeconomic backgrounds attending independent colleges and universities in the state.
-HEOP has transformed the lives of thousands of individuals since 1969.
+The New Opportunities at Hofstra Scholars Program (NOAH) has provided highly motivated and diverse students with access to higher education at one of the country's finest postsecondary institutions since the program's inception in 1964.
+Today, the NOAH Scholars Program provides academic, financial and social support resources for students from lower-socioeconomic backgrounds who attend Hofstra University.

-As an accepted Hofstra University and NOAH/HEOP Scholar, you will be required to complete a five-week Pre-Freshman Summer Academy during the summer prior to your freshman year.
+As an accepted Hofstra University and NOAH Scholar, you will be required to complete a free five-week Pre-Freshman Summer Academy prior to entering Hofstra in the fall.
 The Pre-Freshman Summer Academy serves as the foundation for your success at Hofstra University.

-Following the Summer Academy, NOAH Scholars receive a myriad of academic support, financial aid and educational enrichment opportunities throughout their academic career that include:
+Following the Summer Academy, NOAH Scholars receive ongoing academic support, financial aid and educational enrichment opportunities throughout their time at Hofstra, including:

 - Multicultural Educational Experiences